-Video Shows Man Repeatedly Ramming, Jumping on Top of Car in Road Rage Incident
+UPDATE: Video Shows Man Repeatedly Ramming, Jumping on Top of Car in Road Rage Incident

 "A caller called us advising that there was another driver behind them and they had been rammed by that driver," Chandler said.

-Police say after the driver rammed a moving car he focused on the blue car.
+Police say after Alvarez rammed a moving car he focused on the blue car.

 At one point, he falls off the car and that's when officers move in and detain him.